MaartenGr/BERTopic/docs/faq.md

     sure to strike a balance between keeping noise and reducing outliers.

 Second, after training our BERTopic model, we can assign outliers to topics.
 By setting `calculate_probabilities=True`, we calculate the probability of a document belonging to any topic.
-That way, we can select, for each document, the topic with the the highest probability.
+That way, we can select, for each document, the topic with the highest probability.
 Thus, although we do generate an outlier class in our BERTopic model, we can assign documents to an actual topic.

 To do this, we can set a probability threshold and assign each document to a topic based on their probabilities: